| The purpose of this report is to gain engineering related

 Street view to indicate the site conditions.
 The location of Photo 1 is shown

 in Figure 1 as the number 1.
-Photo 2 is taken at location 2 etc.
+Photo 2 is taken at location 2 etc. As the Byron Bay Master Plan is rolled out it is expected

 that Tennyson St will become a higher order road with increased traffic.
+As seen in Figure 1, an existing path is shown on the

 western side of Tennyson St, however, this is considered undersize.
 To